kavishka-CodXlab/medibot/README.md

-Designed & Developed Innovative Solutions  By Kavishka Thilakarathna©️
+Designed and Developed by Kavishka Thilakarathna ©️ — Innovative Solutions